modular-ml/wrapyfi/docs/tutorials/Multiple Robots.md

 \end{align}
 ```

-resulting in the emotion category $\text{k}_t$ being transmitted from the inference script running the facial expression recognition model to the managing script executed on **PC:A**.
-The managing script is responsible for forwarding data to and from the model and robot interfaces.
+resulting in the emotion category $\text{k}_t$ being transmitted from the inference script running the facial expression recognition model to the application manager executed on **PC:A**.
+The application manager manages exchanges to and from the model and robot interfaces.

-We execute the inference script on three-six machines:
+We execute the application on three to six machines, depending on the configuration:
 * **PC:A**: Running the application manager and forwarding messages to and from the FER model.
 * **S:1**: Running the FER model and forwarding messages to and from the application manager.
 * **PC:ICUB**: Running the iCub robot control workflow.